Skip to main content Skip to main navigation Skip to search

 Commonwealth statutory RDCs are Australian Government entities with a board of directors appointed by the Minister for Agriculture, based on recommendations from a selection committee.

-Commonwealth statutory RDCs, their enabling legislation and declared representative organisation(s) are below:
+Commonwealth statutory RDCs, relevant legislation and declared representative organisation(s) are below:

 RecFish Australia